 Passion in a leader is infectious – it rubs on the followers.
 Passion is like fire burning inside someone.
 Passionate leaders easily attract others to join them to achieve their vision.

 Without passion, the obstacles in a leader’s way will easily discourage him.
-Nehemiah had passion for the work.
-This passion made him request for leave from his privileged position as the king’s cupbearer to go to Jerusalem to undertake the onerous task of rebuilding the wall of Jerusalem – the passion fired him up.
-He could have done nothing when he heard the bad report about the state of the wall; but passion propelled him to act.
+Nehemiah had a passion for the work.
+This passion made him request a leave from his privileged position as the king’s cupbearer to go to Jerusalem to undertake the onerous task of rebuilding the wall of Jerusalem – the passion fired him up.
+He could have done nothing when he heard the bad report about the state of the wall, but passion propelled him to act.

 Passion took him to Jerusalem and passion kept driving him to continue with the work there against all odds.
-That was why Nehemiah, reflecting on how he had conducted himself in getting the job done, said, “Remember me, my God, for good, according to all that I have done for this people” (Neh 5:19 NKJV).
+That was why Nehemiah, reflecting on how he had conducted himself in getting the job done, said, “Remember me, my God, for good, according to all that I have done for this people” (Nehemiah 5:19 New King James Version).

-There were three other instances that he said a similar thing.
-In Neh 13:14, he said, “Remember me, O my God, concerning this, and do not wipe out my good deeds that I have done for the house of my God, and for its services!”
-(NKJV) In verse 22 of this chapter, he said, “Remember me, O my God, concerning this also, and spare me according to the greatness of Your mercy!”
-(NKJV) Finally, in verse 31, Nehemiah said, “Remember me, O my God, for good!”
-(NKJV)
+There were three other instances when he said a similar thing.
+In Nehemiah 13:14, he said, “Remember me, O my God, concerning this, and do not wipe out my good deeds that I have done for the house of my God, and for its services!”
+(New King James Version).
+In verse 22 of this chapter, he said, “Remember me, O my God, concerning this also, and spare me according to the greatness of Your mercy!”
+(New King James Version) Finally, in verse 31, Nehemiah said, “Remember me, O my God, for good!”
+(New King James Version)

 6. A leader must be able to articulate his vision and communicate it, constantly and effectively, to the people to run with it.
-A leader must be able to mobilise his followers toward achieving the vision.
+A leader must be able to mobilize his followers toward achieving the vision.
 There is no way the followers could pursue a vision of the leader that is not well articulated and clearly stated.
 “For if the trumpet makes an uncertain sound, who will prepare for battle?”
-(1 Cor 14:8a NKJV) The followers should not be in doubt of the vision the leader is trying to accomplish.
-The Bible says, “Write the vision and make it plain on tablets, that he may run who reads it” (Hab 2:2 NKJV).
+(1 Corinthians 14:8a New King James Version).
+The followers should not be in doubt of the vision the leader is trying to accomplish.
+The Bible says, “Write the vision and make it plain on tablets, that he may run who reads it” (Habakkuk 2:2 New King James Version).

-After Nehemiah had done his personal investigation and evaluation of the true condition of the wall, he was able to property articulate, properly, his vision.
+After Nehemiah had done his personal investigation and evaluation of the true condition of the wall, he was able to properly articulate, properly, his vision.
 He also communicated it, effectively, to the people to run with it.
 His vision was not based on hearsay.
-No wonder the people responded enthusiastically – they responded eagerly to a leader who understood what the problem was and exuded a charming confidence on how to fix it.
+No wonder the people responded enthusiastically – they responded eagerly to a leader who understood what the problem was and exuded charming confidence on how to fix it.
 “Then I said to them, ‘You see the distress that we are in, how Jerusalem lies waste, and its gates are burned with fire.
 Come and let us build the wall of Jerusalem, that we may no longer be a reproach.’
 And I told them of the hand of my God which had been good upon me, and also of the king’s words that he had spoken to me.
 So they said, ‘Let us rise up and build.’
-Then they set their hands to this good work” (verses 17-18 NKJV).
+Then they set their hands to this good work” (Nehemiah 2:17-18 New King James Version).